ArturGoldman/TTS/README.md

 ```

 By default training sentences are specified in `sentences.txt`.
 If you want to pass you own file with sentences,
-place it in the same directory and provide path to it in `config_test.sh`.
+place it in the same directory and provide path to it in `config_test.json` under 'file_dir' field.
 Then, execute commands above.

 If you want to start training process from the start run
 ```